WesleyYDS/bolichePontos/README.md

 - [X] Execute Unit Testing through xUnit and test the test cases described on this document.

 The main idiom used is `[🇧🇷] Brazilian Portuguese`, my mother tongue.

+## Steps To Generate Coverage Reports

+1. Create a terminal instance in your tests project folder
+2. Add the coverlet package to your project

+    ``` bash
+    dotnet add package coverlet.msbuild
+    ```

+3. Install the dotnet reportgenerator to generate HTML previews of the coverage report

+    ``` bash
+    dotnet tool install -g dotnet-reportgenerator-globaltool
+    ```

+4. Run the test command with this parameter to generate the coverage report

+    ``` bash
+    dotnet test /p:CollectCoverage=true /p:CoverletOutputFormat=lcov /p:CoverletOutput=./lcov.info ./BowlingCounterApp.Tests
+    ```

+5. Run the reportgenerator command to generate the HTML coverage report

+    ``` bash
+    reportgenerator -reports:./BowlingCounterApp.Tests/lcov.info -targetdir:coveragereport -reporttypes:Html
+    ```

+6. It is also possible to run dotnet watch to rerun tests and generate coverage whenever a new change is detected to one of the project files

+    ``` bash
+    dotnet watch --project BowlingCounterApp.Tests test /p:CollectCoverage=true /p:CoverletOutputFormat=lcov /p:CoverletOutput=./lcov.info
+    ```

 ### Documentation